stevendejongnl/default-server-initialization/README.md

 After installation, every interactive shell session (e.g. SSH login) will show a banner with:

 - Linux distribution, kernel version, and hostname
 - CPU model, number of cores, and load average
 - RAM and swap usage
 - Disk usage for all mounted filesystems
 - Network interface addresses
 - Kubernetes context and cluster info (if `kubectl` is installed)

 ## Files

-- `init.sh` – Install/backup script for one-line setup (see above)
+- `init.sh` – Install/backup script for one-line setup
 - `revert.sh` – Restore all changes and reactivate default MOTD/Ubuntu login
-- `01-vm-info.sh` – The actual server info script, installed to `/etc/profile.d/`
+- `01-vm-info.sh` – Server info script, installed to `/etc/profile.d/`
+- `init-kubernetes.sh` – Script to initialize Kubernetes on the server
+- `proxmox-vm-to-template.sh` – Script to convert a Proxmox VM to a template
+- `README.md` – This documentation file

 ## Customization